Historic Candler Park

 Aren't historic districts overly restrictive?

-Historic districts are crafted uniquely by each area or neighborhood that desires to have historic tools put into place for their area.
-The City of Atlanta has also created new “Historic District Light” zoning districts that enable even greater flexibility to enable home additions and renovations with new materials.
-This type of newer – more flexible – zoning district was adopted by the Poncey Highland neighborhood.
+The City of Atlanta has also created new “Historic District Lite” zoning districts that enable even greater flexibility to enable home additions and renovations with new materials.
+This type of newer, more flexible, zoning district was adopted by the Poncey Highland neighborhood.

 Do historic districts make it harder or easier to get a permit?